forio/epicenter-api-proxy/readme.md

 ```

-### Appendix: Blocking access to standard endpoints.
+## Appendix: Blocking access to standard endpoints.

-As an final note, the approach detailed in this README adds additional restrictions on existing Forio APIs.
+As an final note, the approach detailed in this README adds additional restrictions on existing Forio APIs forwarded through this proxy.
 For a more complete approach, you will want to block API calls to the standard endpoints (e.g. api.forio.com).

 This setting can be found in Epicenter under Project Settings / Node Settings.
 Choose "Block API calls to standard endpoints".
 This prevents direct access to project APIs.
 Specifically, it blocks access with end user/facilitator tokens from external sources.
 Access is allowed when calling from within the NodeJs application, or when using a project access token / team member user token.